 I find that, particularly for women in the online business world, it’s because we don’t want to have to sell ourselves.

-So we actually look to external validation in order to make us feel like we are a trusted source, we are an expert, we are valuable, we are worthy.
+We actually look to external validation in order to make us feel like we are a trusted source, we are an expert, we are valuable, and we are worthy.

 We are devaluing what we have to offer.